grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (### Shakes arrives)

 Into the middle of their conversation crept the roll of heavy diesels from a large ship moving up the channel.
 When a horn sounded, they turned to find there was no ship coming from the direction of the engine sound.
-Hemi lifted his binoculars and scanned the channel until he saw the familiar low outline of the _Gnat_'s sail with a spiky-haired head sticking out of it, and a stream of diesel exhaust flowing out behind.
+Hemi lifted his binoculars and scanned the channel until he saw the familiar low outline of the _Gnat_'s sail with a spiky-haired head sticking out of it, and a stream of hot diesel exhaust flowing upward and distorting the view behind.

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 "Sylvia," said Hemi, "it is the _Gnat_."

 "Fuckin' Shakes!"
 Percy shouted to him and waved her arm in the air.

 Shakes waved one arm back at them.

 Hemi and Percy made their way down to the dock as Shakes was bringing the _Gnat_ in carefully along the opposite side from the _Prospect_.
-He put the engine in neutral and hopped out of the sail to catch a dock line tossed to him from Hemi which he secured to the deck cleats.
+He put the engine in neutral and hopped out of the sail to catch a dock line tossed to him from Hemi which he tied off on the deck cleats.

 "How y'all be fuckin' doing?" he asked, while still standing on the deck of the _Gnat_.